Wyliodrin/wyliodrin-server/README.md

-WConnect - Connect board to server
+WTalk - Communication between boards and clients
 =========

-WConnect is a minimalist C client that allows different kinds of boards to connect to Wyliodrin server.
+WTalk is a light memory-safe C client that allows boards to communicate with clients.

-Further details will be available as soon as I find the motivation to write them down.
+Further details will be available as soon as I find the right motivation to write them down.

 Dependencies
 =========